NYUAD-IM/artintel/WeeklySchedule.md

 - Final setup 11am-1pm Dec 15
 - Show our projects 3-5pm
 - See great projects from your fellow students!
 - Performances from Circuit Breakers, Performing Robots, and Live Coding 5-6pm!
+- Cleanup 6-9pm - All equipment back to IM Lab